FrequencyHider/frequency-hider/README.md

 # frequency-hider
-Frequency Hider allows you to shift your communications between frequncies in order to hide your communications from unwanted eavesdroppers.
+Frequency Hider allows you to shift your communications between frequncies in order to hide them from unwanted eavesdroppers.
 Have you ever been in the middle of hacking a cyberspace when some pesky cop started listening to your frequencies?
 Frequency Hider provides a simple-to-use, intuitive text-based interface that allows you to see which frequncies are being listened to, and shift your own communications to a safe frequency of your choice.

 ## Getting Started
-### Dependencies
+### Requirements
 * **Python 2.7**
 * **Python 3.4**
 * **Internet Explorer 9**